CQCL/hugr/README.md

 Please read the [API documentation here][].

+## Experimental Features

+- `extension_inference`:
+  Experimental feature which allows automatic inference of extension usages and requirements in a HUGR and validation that extensions are correctly specified.
+  Not enabled by default.

 ## Recent Changes

 See [CHANGELOG][] for a list of changes.
 The minimum supported rust